Depressed friends helping friends with depression?

 I know that when a friend is depressed, it's important to reach out, discuss the issue, and be there for the person as much as possible.
 But that's quite hard to do when I myself have a history with depression — I feel as if her emotions are taking me back to a place that I don't want to go.
 I really empathize with my friend and feel her pain, but at the same time know that I'd be useless to both of us if I'm in the troughs too.
 How can I help without sacrificing my always precarious emotional equilibrium?

 Thanks, Blind Leading the Blind

 Dear Blind Leading the Blind,

-Depression is difficult to cope with, whether it’s affecting you, a friend, a coworker, or a loved one.
-Your ability to empathize combined with your background knowledge of, and experience with, depression will undoubtedly help you help your friend — the degree to which you become involved in her or his recovery is up to you.Alice!
+Depression can be difficult to cope with, whether it’s affecting you, a friend, a coworker, or a loved one.
+Your ability to empathize combined with your background knowledge of and experience with depression may help you help your friend — the degree to which you become involved in their recovery is up to you.

 Can’t find information on the site about your health concern or issue?